 George W. Bush

 After the two-term presidency of Bill Clinton, George W. Bush followed in his father’s footsteps by becoming the nation’s 43rd president.
 The Bush men represented the first father and son to serve as president since John Adams and John Quincy Adams in 1797 and 1825 respectively.

 After leaving office, George W. Bush returned to Texas and started the George W. Bush Presidential Center, which works to promote democracy, improve global health and education, empower women and promote economic growth worldwide.
 He also takes part in speaking engagements, earning up to $150,000 per speech.

 In 2013, the world learned that Bush took up painting after self-portraits were leaked showing the president in the bath and shower.
 He also created 30 oil-on-board works of world leaders, currently displayed at the George W. Bush Presidential Center.

 The former president’s book, “Portraits of Courage: A Commander in Chief’s Tribute to America’s Warriors,” depicts 66 Bush-painted portraits of U.S. military members, along with his version of each person’s story.
 He donates the proceeds from the book to helping veterans.

 After two terms in the White House, no one would have blamed Bill Clinton if he had chosen to retire to a life out of the public eye.
-Not only did he choose to remain active in public life, but he also campaigned avidly for his wife, former First Lady Hillary Clinton, during her campaigns for the U.S. Senate in 2000, the presidential nomination in 2008 and presidency in 2016.
+Not only did he choose to remain active in public life, but he also campaigned avidly for his wife, former First Lady Hillary Clinton, during her campaigns for the U.S. Senate in 2000, president in 2008 and president in 2016.

 All three of the books Clinton wrote since exiting the Oval Office were New York Times bestsellers.
 The titles are “My Life,” “Giving” and “Back to Work: Why We Need Smart Government for a Strong Economy.”